-Of the 36 speed test point locations within Region 1, 22 were located within the Round 7 wireless coverage polygon submitted by Verizon and should have obtained QPerf speed test results.
-However, only five test points obtained results using the Verizon mobile network within Region 1.
-Of these five points, four were within the Verizon submitted coverage polygon and one was not within the Verizon submitted coverage polygon.
+Of the 26 speed test point locations within Region 3, all were located within the Round 7 wireless coverage polygon submitted by Verizon and should have obtained QPerf speed test results.
+However, only 20 test points obtained results using the Verizon mobile network within Region 3, and all were within the Verizon submitted coverage polygon.
 Maximum advertised downstream values for the entire area are a value of three on the NTIA Speed Tier and maximum advertised upstream values for the entire area are a value of two on the NTIA Speed Tier.
-Of the four test points obtaining results within the submitted coverage polygon, one met or exceeded the maximum advertised value for downstream coverage and two met or exceeded the maximum advertised value for upstream coverage.
+Of the 20 test points obtaining results within the submitted coverage polygon, 14 met or exceeded the maximum advertised value for upstream coverage.